South Downs Nutrition

 Modern medicine has had both positive and negative effects on the health of humans.
 There is no doubt that in the event of trauma, accident of any other type of acute situation, then the trip to the emergency room of any country's medical service would probably be the place to go.
 However, outside of this, we have become too reliant on treatments which, largely, do us more harm than good.
 The trillions of microbes that inhabit the planet have the ability to develop and adapt to the terrain in which they live and work, hence they have not only survived, but thrived for billions of year.

-With modern medical treatments however, the downside of many routine and regular uses of most remedies such as antibiotics, has resulted in a large number of these microorganisms mutating and developing a resistance to these modern drugs which were once hailed as life saving.
+With modern medical treatments however, the over use of certain remedies such as antibiotics, has resulted in a large number of these microorganisms developing a resistance to these modern drugs, which were once considered life saving.
 In addition to antibiotics, we have other equally harmful methods of treating so called illnesses, which for most, are often little more than a small inconvenience.
 The symptoms of the so called common cold, for example, are just the body's way of detoxifying through natural ways - coughing up mucus helps clear the lungs and other breathing channels.
 Runny noses are a good sign that the nasal passages are being flushed and unblocked and a fever confirms that the body's immune system is working just as Nature designed and intended it to.
-If we use immune suppressing remedies to interfere with these healthy ways of detoxification, then the natural process is halted in its tracks and toxins, which were on their way out of the body, become trapped and stuck somewhere within our systems.
-Initially we will feel better of course, but this is a temporary fix which will result in further discomfort in the near future as the body will soon be working to detoxify again once the interfering drugs have worn off.
-Modern medicine is built on toxic, over-the-counter potions which are marketed as tools to improve our health but if we continue to treat only the symptoms of disease rather than get to the real cause, then we will only continue to paper over the cracks without filling in the great big gaping hole which is chronic disease, largely caused by modern diet and lifestyle choices.
+If we use immune suppressing remedies to interfere with these healthy ways of detoxification, then the natural processes are halted in their tracks and toxins, which were on their way out of the body, become trapped and stuck somewhere within our bodies.
+Initially we will feel better of course, but this is a temporary fix which will result in further discomfort in the near future as the body will soon be working to detoxify again, once the interfering drugs have worn off.
+The pharmaceutical industry is largely built on over-the-counter remedies which are marketed as tools to improve our health, but if we continue to treat only the symptoms of disease rather than get to the real cause, then we will only continue to paper over the cracks, without acknowledging the 'elephant in the room', namely the ever increasing number of chronic diseases which are largely caused by modern diet and lifestyle choices.

 Work with Nature - not against it

 Ultimately we need to work hand-in-hand with Nature to become and remain healthy.
 This means choosing nourishing foods that are found in, or close to, their natural state.
-By regularly eating clean, natural, seasonal, unprocessed foods that nourish us, we will join the pathway to true good health.
+By choosing to eat a clean, natural, minimally processed diet based on fats and proteins from animal sources, we will soon be on the pathway towards good health.